halcy/Mastodon.py/docs/index.rst

         'acct': # The user's account name as username@domain (@domain omitted for local users) 'display_name': # The user's display name
-        'locked': # Denotes whether the account can be followed without a follow request 'following_count': # How many people they follow 'followers_count': # How many followers they have 'statuses_count': # How many statuses they have 'note': # Their bio
+        'locked': # Denotes whether the account can be followed without a follow request 'created_at': # Account creation time
+        'following_count': # How many people they follow 'followers_count': # How many followers they have 'statuses_count': # How many statuses they have 'note': # Their bio
         'url': # Their URL; usually 'https://mastodon.social/users/<acct>'
-        'avatar': # URL for their avatar
-        'header': # URL for their header image
-    }
+        'avatar': # URL for their avatar, can be animated 'header': # URL for their header image, can be animated 'avatar_static': # URL for their avatar, never animated 'header_static': # URL for their header image, never animated }

 Toot dicts